Lyons Corporate Market Ltd.

 |NSE 05:30 | 01 Jan||Lyons Corporate Market Ltd|

-Your Directors have pleasure in presenting 24th Annual Report of the Companyalong with the Audited Statement of Accounts for the year ended 31st March2017.
+Your Directors have pleasure in presenting 29th Annual Report of the Company along withthe Audited Financial Statements for the financial year ended 31st March 2022.

-With view of brought forward losses your Director has not recommended any Dividend.
+With view of brought forward losses your Directors have not recommended any Dividend.